Afrikaans grammar: Verbs

-Particle verbs/separable verbs

 Particle verbs/separable verbs can be used as one word or separated in a sentence.
 E.g. unseparated verb: Jy moet opstaan.
 (You have to get up.)
 Separated:

 Jy staan vroeg op; (You get up early) or jy het vanoggend vroeg opgestaan (you got up early this morning.)
 (Note that the word in the past tense gets the –ge- between the two parts.)

-Linking verbs

-They cannot exist independently and are linked to a word or part of a sentence, e.g. Hy lyk vrolik.
+Linking verbs cannot exist independently and are linked to a word or part of a sentence, e.g. Hy lyk vrolik.
 (He looks cheerful.)
 Sy is mooi.
 (She is beautiful.)
 More examples of inking verbs: is, was, word, lyk, blyk, skyn, klink, heet, bly, voel.

-Auxiliary verbs

-They cannot act alone in sentences, but must support the main verb.
+Auxiliary verbs cannot act alone in sentences, but must support the main verb.